53 Different Types of Beetles in Michigan

 32. Pennsylvania Firefly

-The Pennsylvania Firefly is a type of beetle that can be found across the Michigan States.
+The Pennsylvania Firefly is a type of beetle found across the Michigan States.
 They are typically around two inches long and have a brownish body and long antennae.

 They are called fireflies because they emit light from their abdomen to attract mates and scare off predators.
 Another common name for this type of beetle in Michigan is glowworm.